Other Plan DesignsEvan Rapp2019-05-28T13:02:49-05:00

 This type of defined contribution Plan allows for participating employees to make contributions to their company’s retirement Plan before taxes are deducted from their pay.
 There are several types of 401(k) Plans such as safe harbor 401(k)s, SIMPLE 401(k)s, and others, which can have a variety of differing features and requirements.

 This type of pension Plan is linked to a person’s Social Security benefits.
-A person’s pension Plan benefits are combined with his or her Social Security payments to reach to a specific total amount.
+A person’s pension Plan benefits are combined with his or her Social Security payments to reach a specific total amount.
 A pension benefit may be reduced by up to 50% depending on a person’s actual Social Security payment to attain a specified total pension goal.

 This type of Plan requires set annual employer contributions to Plan participants.
 Participants may also contribute in this type of Plan.
 Money Purchase Plans can be implemented in addition to some other Plan types, potentially allowing for high savings rates.
 However, if the set minimum contribution requirement is not satisfied, an excise tax may be applied.
 Like other Plan types, Money Purchase Plans are subject to anti-discrimination testing and it requires the filing of a Plan 5500.